Ladies and gentleman, boys and girls a very warm welcome on board.

-- The polyester is off for a week and your sat on a plane going on a well-earned holiday, but you can’t stop yourself from looking up every time a call bell goes off.
+- The polyester is off and your sat on a plane going on a well-earned holiday, but you still can’t stop yourself from looking up every time a call bell goes off.

 - You lock your front door and get someone to cross-check it.

-- In a hotel room you can cook a full meal using the coffee pot and iron, use the ice bucket liner to keep your remote control in and check every bed for signs of bed bugs.
+- In a hotel room you can cook a full meal using the coffee pot and iron, use the ice bucket liner to keep your remote control in and check every bed incase of bed bugs.